 In my opinion, the question is not if there is a market for powersports simulators, but rather who will seize it first?

-The Vayant concept was developed in collaboration with Jan Bujnak, an industrial designer from the Slovak Republic.
+The Vayant concept was developed in March 2016 by Charles Bombardier in collaboration with Jan Bujnak, an industrial designer from the Slovak Republic.
 Jan graduated from the Academy of Fine Arts and Design in Bratislava and works as a freelance designer.
 Jan has also produced the concept images for the Typhon personal hovercraft and the Wemotaci hydrogen powered snowmobile.